rectorphp/argtyper/README.md

 # Arg Typer - Fill param types, based on passed args

-There are more known types in your project then it meets the eye:
+There are more known types in your project then it meets the eye.
+This tool detects real passed types in method/function calls using PHPStan.

 ```php
 $this->hotelOverview->makeRoomVailable(324);